Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

-Tradition dictates that the crowd sings Auld Langs Syne followed by God Save The Queen, before the ball is thrown sky high into the jostling crowd.
+Tradition dictates that the crowd sings Auld Langs Syne followed by God Save The King, before the ball is thrown sky high into the jostling crowd.

-The hug is like a huge rugby scrum with tens of players on each side jostling for position, and many more onlookers, shouting encouragement.
+The hug is like a huge rugby scrum with tens of players on each side jostling for position, and hundreds of onlookers, shouting encouragement.
 There is a lot of shoving and pushing and you rarely see the ball.
 Often the only way to work out where the ball has got to is from the steam rising from the hug!

 Due to the sheer number of players the ball often gets stuck in one place for a long time, before suddenly and very briefly emerging high into the air above the crowd.
-When the ball breaks out the hug to a “runner” the action switches swiftly to another part of town.
-As a spectator you need to be on your toes not to get caught up in the action by mistake!
+When the ball breaks out the hug to a “runner” the action can move very swiftly.
+As a spectator you need to be on your toes to avoid getting caught up in the action by mistake!

 The hardened players try to get the ball in the Henmore Brook which flows through the town, as fewer players are willing to endure the icy waters.
 The oversized football is filled with cork so that it floats if dropped.
 Everyone gets covered in mud, climbing on walls and up trees, jumping in rivers and ponds.
 Play is very physical and frenetic so team players take turns swapping in and out of the hug throughout the day.